Market Equilibrium: What it is & Graph

 Market equilibrium occurs when demand and supply meet.
 In other words, supply fully meets demand.
-At this point, producers of a good are selling exactly how much they produce and consumers are buying exactly how much they want.
-Most importantly, this comes at a price that both parties are agreeable to.
+At this point, producers of a good sell exactly how much they produce and consumers are buying exactly how much they want.
+Most importantly, this comes at a price that both parties agree.

 As producers and consumers are perfectly satisfied with the price, both parties produce and consume the exact same amount.
 Therefore, as the price is agreeable, it tends not to move from this equilibrium point.
 Consumers have little incentive to reduce consumption as they are happy that the goods represent value for the price.

 Similarly, suppliers have little incentive to increase or reduce its prices.
 By increasing them, it will lose customers, thereby affecting profitability.
-Equally, but reducing them, it may gain customers, but lose precious profit margins, which again, will affect profitability.
+Equally, by reducing them, it may gain customers, but lose precious profit margins, which again, will affect profitability.
 At the market equilibirum, it is seen that the producer also maximises their profits.